threepointone/redux-react-local/README.md

 We use a `<Root>` component to wrap the whole tree; this sets up a redux store and other plumbing.
 We then annotate our components with a `@local` decorator declaring -

 - `ident` - short for 'identity', we use this value as a key on our internal store, among other things.
-This is either a string ('app', 'inbox', etc), or a function that receives this components `props` and returns a string.
+This is either a string ('app', 'inbox', etc), or a function that receives this component's `props` and returns a string.
 - `initial` - initial state for this component.
 Can also be a function that receives `props` and returns the initial state.
 - `reducer` - a reducer for local state; recieves all actions that flow through the redux store.
 - `*saga` - (more on this in a bit)